recruit-communications/pyqubo/docs/getting_started.rst

 When the hamiltonian has constraints, you can let the compiler recognize the hamiltonian of the constraint with :class:`Constraint`.
 When you decode the solution, the model let you know which constraints are broken.
-You don't have to write the additional program for validation of the constraints.
+You don't have to write additional programs for validation of the constraints.

 **Example:** If you have an objective function :math:`2a+b`, and a constraint :math:`a+b=1` whose hamiltonian is :math:`(a+b-1)^2` where :math:`a,b` is qbit variable, you need to put :math:`(a+b-1)^2` in :class:`Constraint` to tell the compiler that this hamiltonian is constraint i.e. it should be zero when the solution is not broken.